≡ Menu

 • Myelogram: $4,500-$6,000.

-In mild cases of hemivertebra, your veterinarian may recommend nutritional supplements and/or anti-inflammatory drugs and a lot of rest, so that your dog can be pain free.
+In mild cases of hemivertebra, your veterinarian may recommend nutritional supplements, anti-inflammatory drugs, and a lot of rest so your dog can be pain-free.

 Patients/puppies with moderate to severe…

-Hemivertebra usually require a hemi-laminectomy which is a surgery to alleviate the compression that is being place upon the spinal cord in the area where the abnormal vertebrae exist.
+Hemivertebra usually require a hemi-laminectomy, a surgery to alleviate the compression placed upon the spinal cord in the area where the abnormal vertebrae exist.

 During this surgery…

-The intervertebral disc material which has been pressing against the spinal cord is removed which is then followed by the stabilization of the spine.
-For this surgery it will be necessary to have a board certified veterinary surgeon or possibly a veterinary neurologist perform this extremely delicate procedure.
-The general cost of treatment which is dependent on severity of the hemivertebra in dogs is as follows;
+The intervertebral disc material, pressing against the spinal cord, is removed, followed by the stabilization of the spine.
+It will be necessary to have a board-certified veterinary surgeon or a veterinary neurologist perform this extremely delicate procedure for this surgery.
+The general cost of treatment, which is dependent on the severity of the hemivertebra in dogs, is as follows;

 • Nutritional Supplements: $20-$40 per month